tezzigator/azure-tezos-signer/README.md

 ## Azure Elements
-* VM running the tezos code, configured with a system-managed identity
+* Ubuntu 18.04 VM (python3 v 3.6.7) running the tezos code, configured with a system-managed identity
 * Keyvault with HSM-backed P256 key; configure access policies for key to be able to be accessed by the VM's system-managed identity.
 Configure firewalls for key/secret to only be accessed by the VM's IP.